ajtoo/Schwift-y/README.md

 [heroku]: https://schwifty.herokuapp.com/

 Schwift(y) is a full-stack web application inspired by Shift.
 It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux architectural framework on the frontend.
+This project was a two-week hack to see how fast I could build across the stack.

 ## Features & Implementation